 Ring-fencing transfer schemes

 The Financial Services (Banking Reform) Act 2013 legislated for a process for transfer of business known as a ring-fencing transfer scheme (RFTS).
-This will enable firms to restructure their businesses to comply with the ring-fencing requirements that will apply from 1 January 2019.
+This will enable firms to restructure their businesses to comply with the ring-fencing requirements that came into effect on 1 January 2019.

 Skilled persons for ring-fencing transfer schemes